corrode/tarnish/README.md

 Sometimes you need to run code that might crash.
-Maybe you're calling into a C library through FFI, and somewhere in that library there's a null pointer dereference waiting to happen.
+Maybe you're calling into a C library through FFI, and somewhere in that library there's a null pointer dereference in disguise?
 Or you're loading plugins from users and can't guarantee they won't panic.
-Or you're experimenting with code that isn't quite stable yet.
+Or you're using a third-party sys-crate that wasn't audited yet.

 Rust's type system can't protect you from segfaults in C code.
-It can't prevent an abort() call in a dependency.
-When those things happen, your entire process terminates.
+It can't prevent an `abort()` call in a dependency either.
+When those things happen, the entire process terminates.

-This library was born out of necessity to handle the specific problem of wrapping a sys-crate that made unsafe FFI calls.
-With tarnish, the dangerous bits run in a separate process.
-If that crashes, the parent process detects the failure and spawns a fresh worker.
+This library was born out of necessity to handle the specific problem of wrapping an untrusted sys-crate that made unsafe calls to C. With tarnish, the dangerous parts run in a separate process.
+If that crashes, the parent process detects the failure and spawns a new worker.

-This pattern turns out to be useful beyond FFI.
-It can be helpful for plugin systems and untrusted code.
-Any code where you can't guarantee stability can be isolated this way.
-That said, I haven't used it extensively outside of the FFI use case yet, so be cautious.
+This pattern turns out to be useful for various kinds of systems programming.
+Any code where you can't guarantee stability can be isolated this way, which is why I generalized the pattern into a reusable library.
+That said, I haven't used it specifically outside of my narrow FFI use case yet, so be cautious still.

-## How it works
+## Under The Hood

 The trick is surprisingly simple.

-You implement a `Worker` trait that defines your risky business logic.
-When you spawn a worker, the library runs a fresh copy of your own binary, but with a special environment variable set.
+You implement a `Worker` trait that encapsulates your risky business logic.
+When you spawn a worker, the library creates a fresh copy of your own binary, but with a special environment variable set.
 Your `main()` function checks for this variable at startup.
 If it's there, you know you're the worker subprocess, and you should run the worker logic.
-If it's not there, you're the parent, and you can spawn as many workers as you want.
+If it's not there, you're the parent, and you can spawn workers as needed.

 This is conceptually similar to the classic fork pattern on Unix systems, but it works on any platform that can spawn processes.
 The parent and worker communicate over `stdin` and `stdout`, using messages which get serialized with [postcard](https://github.com/jamesmunns/postcard), then base64 encoded so they play nice with text streams.

-You define your protocol with plain Rust types.
-Serialization happens automatically through serde.
+The concrete messaging format is an implementation detail that you should not rely on, as it can change in future versions.

+Serialization and deserialization happens automatically, so contrary to the Unix fork-exec model, you only need to worry about the business logic.

 When a worker panics or crashes, the parent notices immediately.
 It spawns a fresh worker and retries the operation.
 If the crash was transient (cosmic ray,